decargroup/dkpy/doc/examples.rst

 D-K iteration with automatically selected fit orders
 ----------------------------------------------------

-In this example, multiple fit orders are atempted up to a maximum, and the one with the lowest relative error is selected.
+In this example, multiple fit orders are attempted up to a maximum, and the one with the lowest relative error is selected.

 .. literalinclude:: ../examples/3_example_dk_iter_auto_order.py